 VINTAGE NAOMI CAMPBELL INTERVIEW ON OPRAH - 2010

-She's Black, With Chinese Ethnicity, Straight Hair & Full Lips: Fashion Model Naomi Campbell's Transracial Beauty
+She's Black, With Chinese Ethnicity, Straightened Hair & Full Lips: Fashion Model Naomi Campbell's Transracial Beauty

 NAOMI CAMPBELL'S BEAUTY belies the story of both the migration of Chinese labourers and the cross fertilised commercialism of black and white aesthetic styles.
 By Ben Arogundade.
 [Apr.01.2016]

 SHE'S BEEN CALLED “the Black Bardot”, and the “African Marilyn”; she’s graced more covers than any other black model ever — 500 and counting — and along with Tyra Banks, she is the most successful of them, with reported earnings of $29m (£20m).
 She is Naomi Campbell — diva, beauty icon and the world’s most recognised black woman, after Oprah and Michelle Obama.

 NAOMI CAMPBELL'S PARENTS ETHNICITY & NATIONALITY

 Campbell was born in Streatham, South London, on May 22, 1970.
 Her mother, 64-year-old Valerie Morris, is a Jamaican ex-dancer, and her father, also Jamaican, is of part-Chinese ethnicity.
 Campbell’s paternal Asian grandmother’s family name was Ming.
 She has never met her father, who left her mother when she was 19-years-old and four months pregnant.